July 22, 2024

 Sustainability is one of the biggest concerns of the decade; people are making more environmentally-friendly choices in their day-to-day lives.
 The corporate world has been quick to mirror this with sustainable office ideas that aim to reduce the carbon footprint of individual companies.
 With large firms like Bloomberg snatching the title of world’s most sustainable office for purpose-building a state-of-the-art totally eco-efficient office building, the task of creating an eco-friendly office can seem like a daunting one – but it needn’t be.

-We recently spoke to Sarah Phillis, Office Manager at Tapestry Research, a company we supplied with some branded Appeel notebooks.
+We spoke to Sarah Phillis, Office Manager at Tapestry Research, a company we supplied with branded Appeel notebooks.
 These eco-friendly books formed part of their very own eco-office transformation, and we wanted to know how they achieved it.

 Their advice?
 Start with small changes and they’ll become habits that have long term effects.
-Inspired by their environmental overhaul, these 8 easy sustainable office ideas will help you make an immediate start on improving the environmental credentials of your work space:
+Inspired by their environmental overhaul, these 9 easy sustainable office ideas will help you make an immediate start on improving the environmental credentials of your work space:

 1) Choose sustainable office supplies